-A 1908 example is illustrated here; it carries a grade of Mint State-64.
-The sharpness of detail on these early dates makes them particularly ideal showcases for Saint-Gaudens’ stunning artwork.
+A 1908 example that carries a grade of Mint State-64 displays a sharpness of detail on these early dates that make them particularly ideal showcases for Saint-Gaudens’ stunning artwork.

 The relief was reduced in 1907 because its original height was impractical for everyday coinage.
 Even the subsequent regular-relief issues in this series have exceptional beauty, however.
 This coin’s vibrant luster is apparent and highly appealing.

 Saint-Gaudens double eagles contain very nearly a full ounce of gold, making them attractive not only as works of art but also as stores of precious metal.
 And while the series does include a number of great rarities worth many thousands of dollars, common-date Saints are extremely affordable, even in mint condition.

 MS-65 common-date Saints currently are listed at less than $1,000–and these are certified coins, graded and encapsulated by one of the major grading services.
 At this writing in 1997, the sight-unseen bids are $900 for Saints graded MS-65 by the Professional Coin Grading Service (PCGS) and $850 for MS-65 pieces graded by the Numismatic Guaranty Corporation of America (NGC).
 In MS-64, the corresponding values are $560 and $555, respectively.

 The sheer majesty of Augustus Saint-Gaudens’ magnificent double eagle tends to overshadow the almost equal greatness of the second U.S. gold coin he created: the Indian Head eagle, or $10 gold piece.